Here’s which is better between an MBA and a master’s in computer science:

 Second, that’s the average and not the median number.

-But even accounting for these notes, MBA holders tend to make more than people with a master’s in computer science.
+But even accounting for these notes, MBA holders tend to make more than people with a master’s degree in computer science.

 If it’s all about money, the MBA is an easy winner.

 It is a lot easier to get into an MBA program than an MS in CS program.

 There are two reasons for that.

 First, there are a lot (and I mean a lot) more people pursuing an MBA than a master’s in CS.

 Because of that, there are a lot more programs for it, and you have a lot more opportunities to get into one of them.

 Probably more important is that MBA programs are designed to accept students who are not already specialists in the business and administration space.

 You can get into a lot of different MBA programs without any business-related undergraduate degree.

 So, you could go straight from a bachelor’s in CS to an MBA.